Service-specific requirements

 The TAC will review your application and notify you of the outcome in writing.
 If a discrepancy arises with your submission, one of our representatives will contact you directly.

-Registration will be for a three-year duration, after which time providers will need to complete registration renewal and property re-enrolment attestation and may be required to provide updated third-party verification documentation to support re-registration.
+Registration will be for a three-year duration, after which time you will need to complete registration renewal and property re-enrolment attestation and may be required to provide updated third-party verification documentation to support re-registration.

 Respite services